 The ANC is expected to garner 63 percent of the vote, according to the latest Ipsos poll, just three points less than in 2009.

-The still-weak opposition and low predicted turn out are likely to play to the ANC's unparallelled ground operations and help mask otherwise disappointing results for the party.
+The still-weak opposition and expected low turnout are likely to play to the ANC’s unparallelled ground operations and help mask otherwise disappointing results for the party.

-Meanwhile the opposition Democratic Alliance, which has painted today's ANC as unfit to bear the name, is predicted increase its share of the vote by nearly six percentage points to 22 percent.
+Meanwhile the opposition Democratic Alliance, which has painted today’s ANC as unworthy of its storied history, is predicted to increase its share of the vote by nearly six percentage points to 22 percent.

-It is predicted to do well in Gauteng -- which includes Johannesburg and Pretoria -- and the Northern Cape, in addition to the Western Cape, which it already runs at provincial level.
+The Alliance is expected to do well in Gauteng — which includes Johannesburg and Pretoria — and the Northern Cape, in addition to the Western Cape, which it already runs at provincial level.

-With the election outcome seen by many as a foregone conclusion, analysts say business -- rattled by strikes, a weakened rand and unsustainable levels of unemployment -- will hope that the ANC's margin of victory is reduced.
+Although the election outcome is seen by many as a foregone conclusion, analysts say business — rattled by strikes, a weakened rand and unsustainable levels of unemployment — will hope that the ANC’s margin of victory is reduced.